icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Authress](https://authress.io/) — Authentication login and access control, unlimited identity providers for any project.
 Facebook, Google, Twitter and more.
 First 1000 API calls are free.
   * [Authy](https://authy.com) - Two-factor authentication (2FA) on multiple devices, with backups.
 Drop-in replacement for Google Authenticator.
 Free for up to 100 successful authentications.
   * [Clerk](https://clerk.com) — User management, auth, 2FA/MFA with prebuilt UI components.
 Free up to 5,000 monthly active users.
+  * [Cloud-IAM](https://www.cloud-iam.com/) — Keycloak Identity and Access Management as a Service.
+Free up to 100 users and 1 realm.
   * [Descope](https://www.descope.com/) — Highly customizable AuthN flows, has both a no-code and API/SDK approach, Free 7,500 active users/month, 50 tenants (up to 5 SAML/SSO tenants).
   * [duo.com](https://duo.com/) — Two-factor authentication (2FA) for website or app.
 Free for 10 users, all authentication methods, unlimited, integrations, hardware tokens.
   * [Jumpcloud](https://jumpcloud.com/) — Provides directory as a service similar to Azure AD, user management, single sign-on, and RADIUS authentication.
 Free for up to 10 users.